emcmanus12/ai-case-study/README.md

 * Caption Health: A company that uses AI for early disease identification

 ### Some innovations in AI healthcare over the last decade include:
 Misdiagnosis of illness: “In 2015, misdiagnosing illness and medical error accounted for 10% of all US deaths.
-AI has been proven to predict and diagnose disease at a faster rate than most medical professionals.” _(Gordon, 2021)._ “In the setting of a challenge competition, some deep learning algorithms achieved better diagnostic performance than a panel of 11 pathologists participating in a simulation exercise designed to mimic routine pathology workflow; algorith performance was comparable with an expert pathologist interpreting whole-slide images without time constraints.” _(Bejnordi, Veta, van Diest, 2017)._
+AI has been proven to predict and diagnose disease at a faster rate than most medical professionals.”
+(Gordon, 2021).
+“In the setting of a challenge competition, some deep learning algorithms achieved better diagnostic performance than a panel of 11 pathologists participating in a simulation exercise designed to mimic routine pathology workflow; algorith performance was comparable with an expert pathologist interpreting whole-slide images without time constraints.”
+(Bejnordi, Veta, van Diest, 2017).

 In 2017, Beth Israel Deaconess Medical Center used AI to “diagnose deadly blood diseases to predict risks earlier than other methods.
 Doctors are using AI-enhanced microscopes to scan for harmful bacterias (like E. coli and staphylococcus) in blood samples at a faster rate than is possible using manual scanning.
-The AI machines learn how to identify and predict harmful bacteria in blood with 95% accuracy.” _(Gordon, 2021)._
+The AI machines learn how to identify and predict harmful bacteria in blood with 95% accuracy.”
+(Gordon, 2021).

 ## Results
 Tempus has been involved with numerous success stories throughout its short existence.
 By partnering with large scale healthcare organizations, they are able to share relevant data across these institutions to advance cancer testing and health trials.

-In March 2024:<br />
+Tempus (2024), Noted in the Tempus Press Releases that in March 2024:<br />
-> “Tempus announced a generous data contribution of de-identified tumor profiles with limited   associated clinical information from more than 3,000 cancer diagnoses to the National Cancer Institute (NCI)... …This is a first of its kind contribution to NCI’s planned Data Enclave and will support the NCI’s mission of advocating cancer research by learning from each individual with cancer.” _(Tempus, 2024)._
+> “Tempus announced a generous data contribution of de-identified tumor profiles with limited   associated clinical information from more than 3,000 cancer diagnoses to the National Cancer Institute (NCI)... …This is a first of its kind contribution to NCI’s planned Data Enclave and will support the NCI’s mission of advocating cancer research by learning from each individual with cancer.”

-In January 2024:<br />
+Tempus (2024), Noted in the Tempus Press Releases that in January 2024:<br />
 > “Tempus announced the addition of a novel MRD assay, xM MRD (formerly xM), to its comprehensive testing solutions.
-The tumor-naive plasma based test is available for research use only to detect circulating tumor DNA (ctDNA) in the blood of patients with early CRC after surgery.” _(Tempus, 2024)._
+The tumor-naive plasma based test is available for research use only to detect circulating tumor DNA (ctDNA) in the blood of patients with early CRC after surgery.”

 These advancements in data and medical technology will be used at the forefront for patient diagnoses and treatment, and are only a few successful implementations that Tempus has offered since the beginning of 2024.